redux-model/redux-model/README-en.md

 export default connect(mapStateToProps)(App);
 ```
-Once you click the button, `runAction` will be invoked,
+Once you click the button, `action` will be invoked,
- and `test.reducer` will be modified by the method `onSuccess()` defined in action right now.
+ and `test.reducer` will be modified .

 ----------
 Since React version `>=16.8.3` and react-redux version `>=7.1.0`, you can use hooks to refactor code from above.